haroldship/masters-thesis-knowledge-info/README.md

  - [ ] Method: 4.5: add a step to compute lambda_p
  - [ ] Method: 4.6: reword last sentence
  - [ ] Method: Add computing and technical issues and solutions: time, AWS, etc. move from wherever.
- - [ ] Appendix: A.10 title should say peaks are NOT in same place
  - [ ] Appendix: A.47 graph is weird
- - [ ] Appendix: A.10 biases are positive even for Oracle
+ - [ ] Appendix: Section A.10 biases are positive even for Oracle
  - [ ] Appendix: A.10 table: Silverman is better than CV
- - [ ] Appendix: for each section, plot accuracy measures vs. expected number of incidents
- - [ ] Appendix: A.8 mention in subsection title that peaks are in same place
- - [ ] Discussion: Create Boxplot of MISE distribution comparing Oracle to Silverman to CV selection, possibly OTHER accuracy measures
- - [ ] Discussion: Create Boxplot of MISE difference between S-O and CV-O (MISE only)
  - [ ] Discussion: Why is MISE going up?
- - [ ] Discussion: Silverman's peak bias is positive in some cases: explain
- - [ ] Discussion: overall plot of everything e.g. NMISE of CV, Silv, Oracle vs. experiment number
  - [ ] Discussion: 6.2 needs MORE
  - [ ] Discussion: 6.1 needs plot to illustrate
  - [ ] Discussion: bias is negative but not always - when? why?